demotu/sato_labview/README.md

-# sato_labview
-Labview software used for the studies on speed-accuracy trade-off during standing
+# Labview software used for the studies on speed-accuracy trade-off during standing

 These are Labview computer programs (last run in 2005 with Labview version 6.1) that I wrote for data acquisition and real-time feedback display of force platform center of pressure position and visual targets for experiments based on the Fitts' law paradigm.